tbrown14611/Project_2/README.md

 ### Question 2:  How closely correlated are exchange rates and GDP Growth for a country?

-Pearson Correlation: -0.03759903238661448  (weak) Exchange Rates and GDP Growth are negitively correlated.
-As Exchange Reates go up, GDP Growth goes down.
+Pearson Correlation: -0.03759903238661448  (weak) Exchange Rates and GDP Growth are negatively correlated.
+As Exchange Rates go up, GDP Growth goes down.
 Pearson is a liner correlation measure, Random Forest Feature Importance should be use for this measure.

 Random Forest Feature importance refers to techniques that calculate a score for all the input features for a given model.